 Check if the notificationEventType in the request is set to "Blocking_Update".
 If so, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

+Check if the missing data is provided.

+if the subscribed-to resource, To parameter in the Request is not <timeSeries>, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

-in the request is set to “Report of generated missing data points” and missingData attribute is not set
+Check if the notificationEventType in the request is set to “Report of generated missing data points” and missingData attribute is not set or provided in the request, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

 If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with a “BAD_REQUEST” Response Status Code.

-If the Originator provides missingData, check that the subscribed-to resource is of type <timeSeries>.
-If not, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

 If the UPDATE operation would result in both operationMonitor and notificationEventType being present in the resource, the request shall be rejected with a “BAD_REQUEST” Response Status Code.